Pennsylvania Highlands Trail Network

 [Image captions, from top to bottom, read]

 Erected by PA DCNR, Appalachian Mountain Club, PA Highlands, and PA Highlands Trail Network.

 Location.
 40° 26.741′ N, 75° 20.319′ W. Marker is in Quakertown, Pennsylvania, in Bucks County.
 Marker is on Mill Street east of 4th Street, on the left when traveling east.
+Marker kiosk is along the Krupps Park Trail.
 Touch for map.
-Marker kiosk is along the Krupps Park Trail.
 Marker is at or near this postal address: 401 West Mill Street, Quakertown PA 18951, United States of America.
+Touch for directions.